Winetricks/winetricks/README.md

     w_try_unzip "${W_PROGRAMS_X86_UNIX}" "${W_CACHE}/${W_PACKAGE}/${file1}"
 }

 Note that the filename and command name (iceweasel) must match.
-All metadata fields are optional, only commanname and category required.
+All metadata fields are optional, only command name and category required.

 # Tests